The Junior Group is Back!

 At what age can my child join the junior group?

-Our juniors start from age 9-10 all the way up to age 17.
-We will consider children younger than age 9 if they are interested in joining the group.
+Our juniors start from age 7 all the way up to age 16.

-How much will it cost for by child to join The Grange Players?
+How much will it cost for my child to join The Grange Players?

 The subs are presently £3.50 a week per child.